experience-experiments/generate-pdf/README.md

 }
 ```

-There is no return value from `makeFace`, but when `readFace` has executed it will replace the parameters object with the file data it has read.
-Each key is the (truncated) file path of a CSS file and each value the CSS file data, as a string.
-Assuming you have one CSS file is named 'Font-Name.css' that object will look something like:
+There is no return value from `makeFace`, but when `readFace` has executed it will replace the `readFace` attribute of the configuration object with its return value.

+Each key is the (truncated) file path of a CSS file and each value is the CSS file data, as a string.
+Assuming you have one CSS file is named 'FontName.css' then the configuration object will then look something like:

 ```
 {
+  makeFace: {
+    srcPath: '/path/to/src',
+    cssPath: '/path/to/css'
+  },
+  readFace: {
-  "Font-Name": "@font-face { /* etc */ }"
+  	FontName: '@font-face { /* etc */ }'
+  }
 }
 ```